plutonik-a/berlin-wastewater-dashboard-ts/readme.md

 ```
 The script automatically compares against existing entries and merges only new records into `public/data/data.json`.

-This file is served directly by the frontend and is fetched at runtime.
+This file is fetched by the frontend at runtime.

 A timestamped console log shows which dates were added.